freakkid/Mint/2017Web2.0作业/hw5/readme.md

 * Mole:

     + Two ways to make game over: one is waiting for 30s, other is clicking the **Start Game | Stop Game** button.
+So the score of player can be negative.

     + After that, if player click the **Start Game | Stop Game** button again, the game will restart with _0 score and 30 seconds_.